Moving Forward to a Brighter Future: Under One Roof Capital Campaign

 In order to combat this crisis Bread of Life is embarking on a Capital Campaign to construct a new facility to better meet the needs of our clients and communities we serve.
 Our new facility will not only meet the needs of our clients and communities but will also provide fourteen 14 low-income studio housing units through a collaboration with Metro North Housing Corp (MNHC) which will own and manage that portion of the facility.

-To date, Bread of Life has secured nearly half of the $2.9 million in funding needed, including pledges of $250,000 each from Beth Israel Senior Citizens Housing, Inc., the Clipper Ship Foundation and the Donovan Family Foundation.
-Other grantors to the campaign include private individuals and businesses, Brookline Bank, the Amelia Peabody Charitable Foundation, the Arthur S. Reinherz Charitable Foundation, the Ludcke Foundation, People’s United Community Foundation, Brookline Bank, Grainger Foundation and Eastern Bank Charitable Foundation, among others.
+To date, Bread of Life has secured over half of the $3 million in philanthropic funding needed, including pledges of $250,000 each from Beth Israel Senior Citizens Housing, Inc., the Clipper Ship Foundation and the Donovan Family Foundation.
+Other major grantors to the campaign include Encore Boston Harbor, Sidney & Deanna Wolk, the Amelia Peabody Charitable Fund, the Arthur S. Reinherz Charitable Foundation, the Yankee Pest Jamboree, the Ludcke Foundation, Brookline Bank, People’s United Community Foundation, Grainger Foundation and Eastern Bank Charitable Foundation, among others.
 See our complete list of funders.

-The total projected cost of the development, including acquisition, contingencies and soft costs, is $7.4 million.
-Bread of Life will own 6,361 square feet and has anticipated development costs of $2.9 million.
-MNHC will own 14 low-income studio apartments, totaling 8,531 square feet with development costs of $4.5 million.
+The total projected cost of the development, including acquisition, contingencies and soft costs, is projected at $8.65 million.
+Bread of Life will own 8,861 square feet and has anticipated development costs of $3.67 million.
+MNHC will own 14 low-income studio apartments, totaling 10,031 square feet with anticipated development costs of $4.98 million.

-If you would like more information or a presentation about our "Under One Roof" Campaign, or make a gift or pledge, please fill out the form below
+If you would like more information or a presentation about our "Under One Roof" Campaign, please fill out the form below

 MNHC is financing their portion with state and federal low-income housing funds.
 The North Suburban HOME Consortium awarded $1.2 million to the project.
 In December 2017 the Federal Home Loan Bank Affordable Housing Program and Century Bank (through a FHLB Member Loan) awarded $1.4 million to the project.
 Also in December 2017, MNHC purchased two other properties in Malden that provide supported housing for formerly homeless individuals and veterans: the Kaszanek House and the Washington Street SRO Residence.
 MNHC will own and manage these properties along with the 54 Eastern Ave units being created.